ppy/osu-wiki/news/2022-05-21-project-loved-may-2022.md

 270 BPM, 2:32 | 6.53★, 6.69★, 7.00★\
 *description written by [KuroKuroKuro](https://osu.ppy.sh/users/11931563)*

-*Nageki no Hana (Slax Remix)* is a very popular map among Taiko players.
-I often see various Taiko players pick and play this map in multi mode.
+*Nageki no Hana (Slax Remix)* is a very popular map among taiko players.
+I often see various taiko players pick and play this map in multi mode.
 The fact that it is loved by such a wide variety of players must mean that the map is that good.
 The BPM is fast (270), but there are many basic patterns, so this is a good speed map for intermediate to advanced players to practice.
 1/6 is not included at all, only 1/4 is used, so it is recommended for those who are not good at fast maps and want to improve.
-If you're looking for a way to hone your Taiko skills, why not play this map?
+If you're looking for a way to hone your taiko skills, why not play this map?

 [![](/wiki/shared/news/2022-05-21-project-loved-may-2022/529279.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})